 Chou Chou Bistro (Forest Hill)

-Dining at the restaurant: Chou Chou has a walled patio ringed by twinkly lights and tables arranged around tower-style heaters.
+Dining at the restaurant: Indoor dining is available in addition to Chou Chou’s walled, covered patio ringed by twinkly lights and tables arranged around tower-style heaters.

 Lokma (Central Richmond)